FAQ

 How close do we get to wildlife?

-Observing from a distance is the best mantra.
-Official guidelines require passengers to keep a minimum of five metres away from the wildlife, though penguins (in Antarctica), in particular, are curious creatures and unafraid of humans, so this may not always go to plan!
+Official guidelines require we keep a minimum of five meters away from wildlife.
+However, penguins (in Antarctica) are curious creatures unafraid of humans, so this may not always go to plan!

-Whilst among wildlife walk slowly and keep noise to a minimum.
-If wildlife changes its behaviour, stop moving, or slowly put more distance between you.
-Animals are particularly sensitive to disturbance when they are breeding (including nesting) or moulting.
+While among wildlife, we recommend you walk slowly and keep noise to a minimum.
+If wildlife changes its behavior, stop moving or slowly put more distance between you.
+Animals are particularly sensitive to disturbance when they are breeding (including nesting) or molting.
+Your guides will keep a watchful eye at all times, but do keep your own distance.